 October 30, 1944: Filming on The Clock continued with scenes shot on the “Exterior Riverside Drive” and “Exterior Street Corner” sets.
 Time called: 10 a.m.; dismissed: 12 p.m.

 The image above is from the “Judy on the Backlot” edition of “Garlands for Judy.”
-Download the PDF of that issue here.
+That article has been expanded into the “Judy Garland on the MGM Backlot” section at The Judy Room.

 October 30, 1945: Filming continued on the “Who” number for Till The Clouds Roll By on the “Interior Stairs” set.
 Time called: 10 a.m.; Judy arrived at 10:55 a.m.; dismissed: 6:25 p.m.